-Henry Walker serves as the Chair of Kilpatrick Townsend & Stockton LLP, an international law firm with over 600 lawyers in 19 offices.
+Henry Walker serves as the Chair and Chief Executive Officer of Kilpatrick Townsend & Stockton LLP, an international law firm with over 600 lawyers in 20 offices.
 In this role, he oversees the strategic direction and growth of the firm.
 Mr. Walker leads the firm’s Executive Committee working closely with them to define and execute the firm’s strategic objectives.
-Prior to his election to the Chair, he served as the firm’s Managing Partner.
+Prior to his election as the Chair, he served as the firm’s Managing Partner.
+In 2019, the Atlanta Business Chronicle named Mr. Walker one of Atlanta’s Most Admired CEOs.

 Mr. Walker continues to handle select matters for clients as a partner on the Firm’s Complex Commercial Litigation Team.
-He has spent more than 30 years litigating large complex cases for clients, including class actions, technology and telecommunications matters.
+He has spent more than 30 years litigating large complex cases for clients, focusing on technology and telecommunications matters.
 Based on his involvement in thousands of cases and previous in-house counsel experience, he has also provided extensive client counseling on the best ways to minimize risks and prevent litigation in business initiatives.

-Mr. Walker is very active in the State Bar of Georgia, currently serving on the Board of Governors and numerous committees.
-He is a member of the Georgia Chamber of Commerce Board of Directors serving as the Chair of the Georgia Chamber's Law and Judiciary Committee and is on the Executive Committee of the Metro Atlanta Chamber of Commerce.
-Among other positions, Mr. Walker also served on the State of Georgia Judicial Nominating Commission which interviewed candidates and provided a “short list” to the Governor for judicial appointments.
-Mr. Walker was recognized in The Best Lawyers in America® for Commercial Litigation in 2020 and the seven years immediately preceding.
+Mr. Walker is very active in the business community and the State Bar of Georgia.
+He has served on the State Bar Board of Governors since 1995 and is a former President of the Younger Lawyers Division.
+He is a member of the Georgia Chamber of Commerce Board of Directors serving as the Chair of the Georgia Chamber's Law and Judiciary Committee and is on the Executive Committee and Board of Directors of the Metro Atlanta Chamber of Commerce.
+Mr. Walker also served on the State of Georgia Judicial Nominating Commission which interviewed candidates and provided a “short list” to the Governor for judicial appointments.
+Among other recognitions, Mr. Walker was recognized in The Best Lawyers in America® for Commercial Litigation and Technology Law in 2021 and the eight years immediately preceding.
 He was also named a 2017 "Atlanta Lawyer of the Year" in the area of Technology Law by The Best Lawyers in America®.
-Mr. Walker was named a Georgia "Super Lawyer" in 2015, 2016, 2017, 2018 and 2019 for Civil Litigation Defense by Super Lawyers magazine.
+Mr. Walker was named a Georgia "Super Lawyer" in 2020 and the five years immediately preceding for Civil Litigation Defense by Super Lawyers magazine.
 He is AV® rated by Martindale-Hubbell.*

 Successfully represented an advertising and publishing company against claims ranging from fraudulent inducement to civil conspiracy.
 The Court granted our client’s summary judgment motion on all claims and awarded our client significant damages plus attorney's fees, prejudgment interest and costs.